 Employers should prepare a list of checks and guidelines to train their employees, tailored according to the needs of their business function.

-To have a centralised repository of these training programs and their derivative reports, AI-based checklist systems must be deployed to minimise paperwork and increase efficiency.
+To have a centralized repository of these training programs and their derivative reports, AI-based checklist systems must be deployed to minimize paperwork and increase efficiency.
 Training programs may be designed around the following facets:

 - Training the management and HR: They must be trained on developing a strategy and understanding which business divisions are absolutely necessary to be called back to the office/ factory.
 Then train them on how to devise a “Recall” plan to bring the employees back in a phase-wise manner.